27 AI Prompt Templates That Actually Work in 2026 (Copy-Paste Ready)

 - Milestones at week 4, 8, 12

-End with how I'd know I've hit the target level.
+End with how I would know I have hit the target level.

 I'm learning [topic] and need practice.